 Absolutely!
 In fact, we encourage it so they can assist you if there are problems with you or your bike.
 Many riders enjoy having their own rooting section that can take pictures of you flying around the track.
 Children under 14 are NOT allowed to operate or ride a motorized vehicle.
 No alcoholic beverages are allowed at Auto Club Speedway.
 Smoking is NOT permitted in any of the garages.

 Guests can purchase lunch and snacks at all of our events through the contracted food vendor on site at all of our events in the event you do not wish to bring food or lunch.
 It is highly recommended to bring some energy snacks, lunch or money for lunch.
 Again, we strongly encourage you to pack a cooler with water, ice, energy bars, and energy drinks.

-Using duct tape from a hardware store, you have to tape up your headlights, speedometer, taillights, turn signal lenses, mirrors, wheel weights and remove your license plate.
-In addition, you must pull the fuse for your headlight and taillight.
+Using duct tape from a hardware store, you have to tape or remove your mirrors and tape wheel weights.
+Additonally tape or remove your license plate.

 - Rider must have valid medical insurance – Visit http://www.mwern.com/ for a medical insurance quote.

-- Proper motorcycle boots.
-No hiking boots or tennis shoes will be allowed! – AlpineStars boots are available for rent for $20.
+- Proper motorcycle track boots.
+No hiking boots or tennis shoes will be allowed! – Boots are available for rent for $20.

 - 1 piece OR 2 piece leather suit (that zips together).
-NOTE: 2-Piece Suits must zip together all the way around or you will NOT be allowed to ride! – ACT leather suits are available for rent for $65/day + security deposit.
+NOTE: 2-Piece Suits must zip together all the way around or you will NOT be allowed to ride! – Leather suits are available for rent for $65/day + security deposit.